BrainCrumbz/simple-php-translate/readme.md

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.
 --->

-Please have a look at fully commented source code in <code>sample-client</code> directory.
+Please have a look at fully commented source code in `sample-client` directory.

-For a working example, please have a look at <code>test</code> directory.
+For a working example, please have a look at `test` directory.
+You can fire-up your web server and browse to `index.html` in that directory.
+If you like, you can find test page setup instructions for Apache under the `Deploy\Dev\Web Server` directory.

 <!---
 ## Installation